rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4/me4-deployment-brief.md

 1. Unpack.
 2. Install the controller enclosure and optional expansion enclosure in the rack.
 3. Populate drawers with disks (DDICs).
-2U encosures ship with disks installed.
+2U enclosures ship with disks installed.
 4. Cable the optional expansion enclosures.
 5. [Connect the management ports](#connect-the-management-ports).
 6. [Cable the controller host ports](#cable-the-controller-host-ports-iscsi).